LearnApparel

 Lululemon Business Model: The Science of 'Feeling Naked'

-How Lululemon convinced the world to wear gym clothes to the office, creating a $10B empire with the highest revenue-per-square-foot in retail.
+How Lululemon convinced the world to wear gym clothes to the office, building an $11B empire, and why FY2025 turned on China and international growth as the Americas stalled.

 Lululemon Athletica inc.